pycom/pycom-documentation/content/pybytes/pymakr-online/_index.md

   * On the left we see the files.
 Depending on where you started, the online environment will first load with the files you last used.
 If the device is online, it will automatically try to `Refresh Hierarcy` and synchronise the content.
 You can click the `Refresh Hierarcy` icon next to your device name to manually update the online filestructure.
 The online editor will automatically try to connect.
   * In the top right, the connection status is displayed.
 Every so often, you will see a ping being sent out to the device to check if it is still connected.
+If you started pymakr from a project, you will also see the `Save/Export` button here as well.
   * And finally, on the bottom, the REPL is displayed, this works exactly the same as the REPL you are used to in VSCode or Atom.
 Everything you type in there will be duplicated to the REPL over USB.

 2. Open the `main.py` file, or, when not available, create one by right clicking on the device name to `Create File`.
 Here, we can write our own python code in the main editor.
 You can use the example we added below to try it out.